shahmir811/docker-and-kubernetes-max/projects/02_project/README.md

 ## 02 Project

-I have written my first **Dockerfile** where I have run a simple nodejs application inside a single container.
+I have written a **Dockerfile** where I have run a simple nodejs application inside a single container.
 The nodejs application is using port 80

 ### Working with container